 Clear expectations are the base of employees' needs.
 According to research, consistency of the job description with the actual duties more than doubles involvement in work, reduces employee turnover, and the number of accidents at work.

-When it comes to materials and equipment enabling employees to do their work, issues related to this area are the strongest work stressor.
+When it comes to materials and equipment enabling employees to do their work, issues related to this area are the strongest work stressors.
 We are talking not only about physical tools but also about intangible resources.
 Employees can become frustrated with their managers or the company because they set goals and expectations that seem impossible to achieve.

 Management support

 Not being able to show your strong sides at work is one of the main reasons for quitting jobs.
-One of the most important strategies for managers and organizations is to empower people so they can do what they do the best at work.
+One of the most important strategies for managers and organizations is to empower people so they can do what they do best at work.

 People are not numbers.
 They need to feel that they are treated firstly as persons and secondly as employees.
 Then they are more likely to share information, support each other, and experiment with new ideas.